AG7GN/networking/hamwan-arden-home-README.md

 Only 2 additional commands are needed in the HamWAN router.
 These commands tell the HamWAN router about the IP address subnets that we're using on our home network and our AREDN router's WAN and that those subnets are reachable via the ER-X's `eth4` port, which has IP address `192.168.88.2`.

+1. For this section, you'll need to use an SSH client on your PC.
+If you are using a Windows PC, I recommend using [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) as your SSH client.
+Macs and Linux host users can run `ssh` in the Terminal.
+Install an SSH client if you need to now, while your PC is connected to the Internet.

 1. Configure your PC's ethernet port to use DHCP if it is not already configured that way.

 1. Connect your PC to your HamWAN router's ethernet port.
-If you are using a Windows PC, I recommend using [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) as your SSH client.
-Macs and Linux hosts have the `ssh` app available in the Terminal.

-1. SSH to your HamWAN router and enter these commands:
+1. SSH to your HamWAN router at IP address `192.168.88.1` on port `222`, __*not*__ the default SSH port `22`.
+Log in when prompted.

+1. Enter these commands:

 		/ip route
 		add distance=1 dst-address=192.168.73.0/24 gateway=192.168.88.2